taliaferro/ansible-suse-group-admin/README.md

-Group admin configuration for SUSE-derived Linux distributions
+Group admin role for SUSE-like Linux distributions
 =========

 The default configuration for OpenSUSE puts all administrative powers in the hands of the `root` user, such that any ordinary user who wants to adminstrate the system must know `root`'s password.